 Faulty seals or gaps around windows and doors allow warm air to escape and cold air to get in.
 Blocking these draughts can make a big difference to the warmth of your home and help cut your energy bills.
 Using draught excluders at the bottom of doors can also be an effective measure.

-Christmas normally means fairy lights and lots of them, so make sure that you switch them off and unplug them before you go to bed, or leave the house.
+Christmas normally means fairy lights and lots of them.
+So make sure that you switch them off and unplug them before you go to bed, or when you leave the house.
 Check your Christmas tree lights conform to the British Standard.
 Worst case scenario are fires causes by faulty lights left on unattended.

 Christmas gifts and presents